sshaz1/ta-site/README.md

 Using php, javascript, css and mySQL.
 A teaching assistants site with various options to perform operations to the ta database.

-Working on: How to have a working link to this site with the connected database hosted from my machine
+Working on: How to have a working link to this site with the connected database.